-Swale has areas with high deprivation levels compared to other Kent CCGs meaning health inequalities exist.
-This is demonstrated by the variation in life expectancy across the CCG with lower life expectancies in areas of high deprivation.
-Health inequalities and short life expectancies are a well known outcome of psycho social stress.
+West Kent has a long history of health inequalities and this is well documented.
+Health inequalities and short life expectancies are a well-known outcome of psycho social stress, particularly stigmatising when living in a relatively affluent area.
 In the long-term - this has a corrosive impact on the body and lowers immune systems and leads to physical illness.
 If untreated and compounded by life events - this can lead to mental illness.
-Therefore in Swale CCG people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.
+Therefore people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.
+Consider how many of the risk groups in table six are in the poorest 10 wards in West Kent and how services can proactively engage them.

-- Addressing health inequalities in the areas of high deprivation in Swale CCG should be a high priority for the Health and Well Being Board.
-Swale HWBB should ensure that resources are distributed proportionately to need.
-HWBB's health inequalities plan should contain ways to tackle employment and skills, access to health and wellbeing services, housing and homelessness and community cohesion and support. - Improve access to psychological therapies particularly for people with a low income, relationship breakdown, offenders, ex-military and substance misuse problems. - Ensure that health and wellbeing of migrant population is addressed by using 'health trainer' and 'community health champions' to publicise the services that are on offer and monitor and evaluate uptake of commissioned services accordingly. - Proactively provide information and advice on parenting and relationship counselling - targeting young families, via primary care, children's centres, churches and hospitals.

-• Ensuring community services are non-stigmatising and appropriate for all people, not just long-term users of mental health services will be important.
+- West Kent has a high degree of Health Inequality: addressing this should be one of the priorities for the Health and Wellbeing Board.
+West Kent HWB should ensure that resources are distributed proportionately to need.
+West Kent HWB's health inequalities plan should contain ways to tackle employment and skills, access to health and wellbeing services, housing and homelessness and community cohesion and support. - Improve access to psychological therapies particularly for people with a low income, relationship breakdown, offenders, ex-military and substance misuse problems. - Improve the quality of the annual health check for people with severe mental illness in West Kent. - Ensure that health and wellbeing of migrant population is addressed by using 'health trainer' and 'community health champions' to publicise the services that are on offer and monitor and evaluate uptake of commissioned services accordingly. - Proactively provide information and advice on parenting and relationship counselling - targeting young families, via primary care, children's centres, churches and hospitals. - Ensuring community services are non-stigmatising and appropriate for all people will be important, not just long-term users of mental health services.
 Enabling primary care and community services (secondary prevention) to be more proactive and holistic and responsive to the way people want to access services will ensure that the right people get help.